 - Red, swollen, or peeling of the mouth

-The risk of adverse effects such as mouth irritation can be reduced by spraying Sativex on a different area each time.
+Patients can reduce the risk of adverse effects such as mouth irritation by spraying Sativex in a different area each time.

 Research on Sativex

-Sativex was being researched for MS symptoms as far back as 2005.
+Researchers were looking into Sativex for MS symptoms as far back as 2005.
 One study of 368 patients found that the spray significantly reduced symptoms such as neuropathy, spasticity, muscle spasm, and sleep disturbances.
 The most commonly reported adverse effects included dizziness, drowsiness, fatigue, intoxication, and a bad taste in the mouth.

 Why Does Cannabis-Derived Sativex Work?

-Sativex works for MS-related spasticity as it contains cannabinoids, compounds which can influence the body’s endocannabinoid system (ECS).
-The ECS is a group of chemicals called endocannabinoids and the cell receptors to which they bind.
-These receptors are called CB1 and CB2 receptors, and they are found throughout the central nervous system as well as in peripheral cells.
+Sativex works for MS-related spasticity as it contains cannabinoids, compounds that can influence the body’s endocannabinoid system (ECS).
+The ECS is comprised of chemicals called endocannabinoids and the cell receptors to which they bind.
+These receptors are called CB1 and CB2 receptors.
+They are found throughout the central nervous system as well as in peripheral cells.

-The ECS is presumed to play a role in the development of conditions like MS. The exact cause of MS is unknown, but it is believed to be a combination of genetic and environmental factors.
-What we do know about MS is that it is an autoimmune disorder, meaning that the immune system fails to recognize and subsequently attacks the body’s own cells.
+The ECS is presumed to play a role in the development of conditions like MS. The exact cause of MS is unknown.
+However, researchers believe it is possibly a combination of genetic and environmental factors.
+What we do know about MS is that it’s an autoimmune disorder.
+This means the immune system fails to recognize the body’s cells and subsequently attacks them.

 In the case of MS, the immune system attacks nerve cells, specifically those of the central nervous system, which are covered by a substance known as the myelin sheath.
-Myelin sheath is a membrane which wraps around the long tail (axon) of a nerve cell.
-It acts as a kind of electrical insulation, allowing nerve impulses to ‘jump’ between gaps in the myelin sheath and speeding up the rate at which they are transmitted.
+This is a membrane that wraps around the long tail (axon) of a nerve cell.
+It acts as a kind of electrical insulation.
+This allows nerve impulses to ‘jump’ between gaps in the myelin sheath and speed up the rate at which they are transmitted.

 When the immune system attacks the myelin sheath as it does in MS, the membrane is damaged to form areas of inflammation known as ‘plaques.’
-These plaques prevent nerve signals from being transmitted as they should, and this is what causes many of the symptoms of MS.
+These plaques prevent nerve signals from being transmitted as they should.
+This is what causes many of the symptoms of MS.

 This inflammation of the nervous system is thought to activate the ECS.
 Endocannabinoids are released, and these reduce inflammation and have a protective influence over nerve cells.
-Endocannabinoids are also believed to have an immunosuppressant effect, meaning that they could help to modulate some of the damage caused by autoimmune disorders.
+Endocannabinoids are also believed to have an immunosuppressant effect.
+This means they could help modulate some of the damage caused by autoimmune disorders.

 Another function of endocannabinoids in the body is the regulation of neurotransmitters and how nerve impulses are conveyed from one cell to the next.
 This means that they play an essential role in the management of pain and other sensory changes.

 So, Sativex works by mimicking the body’s natural ECS.
-It contains cannabis-derived cannabinoids which have a similar molecular structure to endocannabinoids and can, therefore, produce many of the same effects.
+It contains cannabis-derived cannabinoids, which have a similar molecular structure to endocannabinoids.
+Therefore, Sativex produces many of the same effects.

 Sativex vs. Medical Marijuana

 The most apparent advantage of Sativex over medical marijuana is legality.
-In the UK, for example, Sativex has been legal for several years, whereas medical marijuana was only approved in late 2018.
-Apart from the fact that cannabis is still highly stigmatized in the UK, it is extremely difficult to get hold of legally, and the situation does not seem as if it is about to change.
+In the UK, for example, Sativex has been legal for several years.
+In contrast, medical marijuana was only approved in late 2018.
+Cannabis is still highly stigmatized in the UK and is challenging to get hold of legally.
+It doesn’t seem as if the situation is about to change.

-Another advantage of Sativex is that it may be easier to control your dosage than when you use marijuana flower.
-Even when you purchase medical marijuana legally and know precisely how much THC and CBD it contains; it can be challenging to take an accurate dose each time.
-This issue is avoided when you use Sativex as you get a fixed dose of cannabinoids with every spray.
+Another advantage of Sativex is that it’s potentially easier to control your dosage than when you use marijuana flower.
+Let’s say you purchase medical marijuana legally and know precisely how much THC and CBD it contains.
+Even in this situation, it is challenging to take an accurate dose each time.
+This issue is avoided when you use Sativex as you get a fixed quantity of cannabinoids with every spray.

 Finally, Sativex contains a 1:1 ratio of THC and CBD.
-This is something which is more difficult to achieve when using marijuana as most strains are bred to be high in either THC or CBD.
-However, there are some strains which claim a 1:1 ratio including Pennywise and Cannatonic.
+This is more difficult to achieve when using marijuana.
+Most strains are bred to be high in either THC or CBD.
+However, some strains claim a 1:1 ratio, including Pennywise and Cannatonic.

-Also, there are many different ways to use medical marijuana: smoking, vaping, tinctures, edibles, concentrates, and more.
-This increased versatility means that it is easy to find an administration method that suits you, whereas Sativex is only available as a spray.
+Also, there are many different ways to use medical marijuana.
+These include smoking, vaping, tinctures, edibles, concentrates, and more.
+This increased versatility means that it is easy to find an administration method that suits you.
+In contrast, Sativex is only available as a spray.

 In the end, whether you choose Sativex or marijuana is a matter of personal choice as both have distinct advantages and disadvantages.
-However, if you are unlucky enough to live in a region where cannabis is not yet legal medicinally or is not readily available, Sativex may be your only choice.
+However, if you are unlucky enough to live in a region where cannabis is not yet legal medicinally or is not readily available, Sativex is potentially your only choice.

-Whenever an herb is found to have beneficial properties, you can be sure that it will not be long before a pharmaceutical company decides to take advantage.
+Whenever an herb is found to have beneficial properties, it doesn’t take long before a pharmaceutical company decides to take advantage.
 GW Pharmaceuticals has done just that with Sativex, taking one of nature’s oldest medicines and making it their own.